sanjosh/csdocs/statistics/likelihood.md

 How does MLE connect to loss functions in machine learning?
 ```
 Optimization in machine learning usually involves minimizing a loss function.
-Instead of maximizing likelihood, we minimize the negative log-likelihood (NLL):
+Instead of maximizing likelihood, we minimize the negative log-likelihood (NLL)
+Loss functions in many ML models are just the negative log-likelihoods from probabilistic models, making MLE the statistical foundation of these optimization objectives.

 ```

 What role does MLE play in neural networks and deep learning?